Lovely Little Lonely

 Lovely Little Lonely is the sixth studio album by American rock band The Maine and was released on April 7, 2017, through the band's label 8123.
-It debuted at number 32 on the Billboard 200, however, it reached as high as number 4 on the US Top Rock Albums chart and at number 3 on the US Independent Albums chart.
+It debuted at number 32 on the Billboard 200.
+It also reached number 4 on the US Top Rock Albums chart and at number 3 on the US Independent Albums chart.
+The album was supported by four singles, "Bad Behavior", "Black Butterflies and Déjà Vu", "I Only Wanna Talk to You" and "How Do You Feel?".

+The band embarked on two headlining tours in support of the album, the Lovely Little Lonely Tour from March to May 2017, and the Modern Nostalgia Tour in October and November.
+The album was met with praise from music critics, describing it as their "most cohesive record."

 Recording

 Recording for their sixth album initially took place in New York in the fall of 2016.
 The band had wanted to record in the city for a while and Pat suggested taking a week to fly out and find a space to work in.
 They set out with producer Colby Wedgeworth and recorded at the Brooklyn Patch - a house with a built-in studio made specifically for bands to record/write in.
 Satisfied with their New York experience but searching for more inspiration, the guys ended up at an Airbnb in Gualala, California.
 The home was transformed into a recording space in the mountains, overlooking the ocean.
 The recording process was documented by the band and made into a mini YouTube series which they titled "Miserable Youth".

+According to lead guitarist Jared Monaco, they spent "more time mapping everything out" and by the time they entered the studio, they were more prepared for recording the album.
+The album is centered around feelings of nostalgia, happiness and sadness, as explained by drummer Pat Kirch, who highlighted the tracks "Taxi", "Do You Remember?
+(The Other Half of 23)", "Lost in Nostalgia" and "The Sound of Reverie", as examples.
+Despite having a "clear vision" for what the album would sound like, the writing and recording process was challenging for the band, as they put pressure on themselves and were selective of the songs to put on the album that would fit its "vibe."

+Reflecting on the album, Kirch said the group had a "feeling of confidence" after recording "Bad Behavior" and described that feeling of recording the album with Wedgeworth, "couldn't happen again with the next record."
+Bassist Garrett Nickelsen stated the album was "similar or complementary" to their previous album, American Candy (2015) and that Wedgeworth was given "more leadership."
+Nickelsen also revealed that the most difficult part of recording the album was how their gear "kept breaking" and the band only had one working amp, which he said "had a frustrating aspect, too."
+On the contrary, Monaco said "turning a vacation house into a professional studio space" was the hardest part.